alexeagleson/react-dark-mode/README.md

 If you are not using `webpack` you can simply use a `<link>` element for your CSS files in your `index.html` rather than importing them.

 We will also be using [Typescript](https://www.typescriptlang.org/) as is the default for every web project I built these days.
-If you are not super familiar with Typescript you should still be able to follow along, thee amount of explicit typing in these examples is minimal.
+If you are not super familiar with Typescript you should still be able to follow along, the amount of explicit typing in these examples is minimal.

 Lastly, I have included a section on adding tests for your component using _React Testing Library_.
 This section is optional.